The Importance of Weight Loss Before SurgeryBy Dr. Darshan Shah

 At our practice, we use a sophisticated analysis system of making recommendations for weight loss before surgery.
 One of the best indicators of whether or not you are ready of plastic surgery is your BMI, or Body Mass Index.
 (See table below) BMI is a standard height to weight ratio useful for classifying risks associated with weight.
 The World Health Organization (or WHO) developed this system to help people gain an understanding, in part, of where a person’s weight should be for optimal surgical results.

-It is important that you understand that if your BMI is not less than 30 you will not have the best results from your procedure.
+It is important that you understand that if your BMI is 30 or above, you will not have the best results from your procedure.
 An ideal BMI for surgery would be 28 or less.
 In the case of an abdominoplasty, a high BMI makes it difficult for the surgeon to pull your belly as tight as possible.
 With liposuction, our maximum limits would be reached quickly, limiting the sculpting that could be done.

 We want to be your partner and coach in attaining an appropriate BMI before you undergo surgery.
 Weight loss, in my opinion, can only be achieved with good dietary habits combined with aerobic exercise.
-It is very important that you follow a diet regime that is HEALTHY and not a fad diet.
-Following these types of diet would help you maintain your healthy weight for the rest of your life.
-Good diet regimes that I recommend can be found at www.choosemyplate.gov and www.weightwatchers.com.
-Also, don’t forget to take multi-vitamins and drink at least 8 full glasses of water every day!
+It is very important that you follow a diet regime that is healthy and not a fad diet.
+In this way, you can maintain your healthy weight for the rest of your life.

 Finally, it is very important that you see your primary care physician and get an evaluation.
 Sometimes latent diabetes or hormone disturbances in your thyroid or other glands can make weight loss extremely difficult.
 Have your physician examine you and order laboratory work that will “rule out” any hormonal issues that could sabotage your exercise routine.